danielgreenberger/RaceCar/RosIntegration/README.md

 The [first part](#introduction) provides a brief overview of the ROS system, its basic functionality and its tools.

-The second part(#getting-started) is more practical, and includes a guide to [building with ROS](#creating-catkin-workspace-and-package) as well as a description the RaceCar-ROS integration, along with the the [wrapper API that was created.](#RaceCar-RosIntegration-API).
+The [second part](#getting-started) is more practical, and includes a guide to [building with ROS](#creating-catkin-workspace-and-package) as well as a description the RaceCar-ROS integration, along with the the [wrapper API that was created.](#RaceCar-RosIntegration-API).

 Please note that the use of ROS in optional, and may not be suitable for all use-cases.